JorgeFerrer/liferay-docs/userGuide/en/chapters/01-what-is-liferay.markdown

+% What is Liferay?

+% Rich Sezov

+% July 19, 2012

 # What is Liferay?  [](id=lp-6-1-ugen01-what-is-liferay--0)

 If you're reading this, we're going to make a wild guess and say that you're probably looking for some software to help you run your web site.
 Creating a dynamic web site that's more than brochureware is complicated these days.
 You have to think about all kinds of things like user registration, security, community-building, collaboration, and of course your own, unique functionality and the design of your site.